fireblocks/polkadot_staking_sdk/README.md

     a.
 Stash Account - holds the amount to stake

     b.
-Controller Account - has the permissions to run nominations (should have a balance of 25 DOT)
+Controller Account - has the permissions to run nominations (should have balance of 25 DOT)

-2. Enable RAW signing feature by contacting Fireblocks
+2. Enable RAW signing feature by contacting Fireblocks's support team

 3. Set transaction authorization policy rule that governs the RAW signing operation, the policy should include the following parameters: